 The optical quality of the spherical concentric optics design proves to be very high, which does not surprise as the only limiting factor here is the spherical aberration of the mirror areas involved.
 Fig. 12 shows the simulation results.
-Indeed, we see that the 1 arcmin target is even surpassed for usual contrast transfer figures.
+Indeed, we see the 1 arcmin target is met.
 This holds for any eye rotation.

 The peripheral resolution is 2...6 times better than that of the eye (cf. Fig. 2).
-Hence, this display type can achieve 100% resolution and a very large FOV.
+Hence, this display type can achieve close to 100% quality, both for FOV and resolution.